-- The Serial ATA cable is smaller and more flexible allowing easier routing inside the chassis.
-The lower pin count of the Serial ATA cable eliminates the problem caused by the wide, flat ribbon cables of the Parallel ATA interface. - Hot plug support for Serial ATA drive and connections is not available in this motherboard. - Install Windows® XP Service Pack 1 when using Serial ATA. - Refer to section "5.7 VIA RAID Configurations" for details on SATA RAID configuration.
+- The Serial ATA cable is smaller and more flexible, allowing easier routing inside the chassis.
+The lower pin count of the Serial ATA cable eliminates the problem caused by the wide, flat ribbon cables of the Parallel ATA interface. - Hot plug support for Serial ATA drive and connections is not available on this motherboard. - Install Windows® XP Service Pack 1 when using Serial ATA drives. - Refer to section "5.6.3 VIA RAID configurations" for details on SATA RAID configuration.

-5. RAID Serial ATA connectors (7-pin SEC\SATA, PRI\SATA)
+5. RAID Serial ATA connectors (7-pin SATA_RAID1, SATA_RAID2)

-These Serial ATA connectors support SATA hard disks that you may configure as a RAID set.
-Through the onboard Promise® PDC20378 RAID controller, you may create a RAID 0, RAID 1,or RAID 0+1 configuration together with the RAID ATA133 connector.
-See Chapter 5 for details on RAID configuration.
+These Serial ATA connectors support SATA hard disks that you can configure as a RAID set.
+Through the onboard Promise® PDC20378 RAID controller, you can create a RAID 0, RAID 1,or RAID 0+1 configuration together with the RAID ATA133 connector (PRI_RAID).

-- If you wish to create a RAID set, make sure that you have connected the Serial ATA cable and installed Serial ATA devices.
-You cannot enter the SATARaidTM utility and SATA BIOS setup during POST if no Serial ATA device is connected. - The Promise® PDC20378 RAID controller does not support ATAPI devices such as CD-ROMs, DVD-ROMs, etc. - Refer to section "5.6 Promise® RAID Configurations" for details on SATA RAID configuration.
+- By default, the RAID connector is set as RAID.
+If you want to use it as an independent drive, set the Operation Mode to IDE Mode under the Advanced menu. - To create a RAID set, make sure that you have connected the Serial ATA cable and installed Serial ATA devices.
+You cannot enter the SATARaidTM utility and SATA BIOS setup during POST if no Serial ATA device is connected. - The Promise® PDC20378 RAID controller does not support ATAPI devices such as CD-ROMs, DVD-ROMs, etc. - Refer to section "5.6.2 Promise® RAID Configurations" for details on SATA RAID configuration.

-6. CPU, Power and Chassis Fan Connectors (3-pin CPU\FAN, PWR\FAN, CHA\FAN)
+6. CPU, Power and Chassis Fan Connectors (3-pin CPU_FAN, PWR_FAN, CHA_FAN)